Academic Publications |

 "Limits of Wilderness," (2024), Diálogos, 55(114): 81-115. [link]

-"William James’s ‘The Will to Believe’: A Decision-Theoretic Analysis" (re-submitted/under 2nd review @ William James Studies)
+"William James’s ‘The Will to Believe’: A Decision-Theoretic Analysis" (revised & re-submitted @ William James Studies)

 Conferences, Talks, and Other Events